kmos/jbang-debezium/README.md

 - move to `quarkus-example`
 - use for development `mvn quarkus:dev`
 - create a native buiild with `mvn clean install -Dnative`
-- run the native application in the target directory
+- run the native build generated in the target directory

 ## Run the Jbang Example